RemcoTukker/MIDAS-Agents/README.md

 	cd ~/MIDASdeployment/MIDAS-agents
 	node MIDAS-agents.js

 Open browser and go to [http://localhost:3000/](http://localhost:3000/) for a demo of MIDAS agents learning their job length.
 The ESB proxy agent will wait for events that are coming in from the ESB, but not yet send events back.
+If you want to generate the events locally, go into the MIDAS-agents.js file and uncomment the last three lines (generate new job for each of the workers, kickstarting 'production')

 ## So, where's the link with the ESB?